JonasToth/gitforge.nvim/README.md

 Please call any of the following commands  to see if any issues are detected by the plugin:
 - `:checkhealth gitforge` to check the overall plugin health
 - `:checkhealth gitforge.gh` to check the Github provier
+- `:checkhealth gitforge.glab` to check the GitLab provier

 ## Usage